-Step Single UnitMultiple Units Networked to a Master UnitOperated LocallyOperated Locally 7 Press SYSTEM ON to start the lampheads.
+Step Single Unit Multiple Units Networked to a Master Unit Operated Locally Operated Locally 7 Press SYSTEM ON to start the lampheads.
 LAMPON is displayed when the lamphead is ready to cure.
 Standard Startup - Preferred Method Use this procedure to go directly through the warm-up to the LAMPON mode.
 On the single unit or master unit, press SYSTEM ON.
-WARMUP appears on the display.
+WARMUP will appear on the display.
 The magnetron filaments are warmed up for 15 seconds.
 2. LMPDLY now displays while lamphead takes approximately 10 seconds to stabilize.
 3. LAMPON appears in the display and the system is ready to run.
-Or Quick Startup from Standby Mode NOTE: Excessive use of the standby mode shortens magnetron life.
+Or Quick Startup from Standby Mode NOTE: Excessive use of the standby mode will shorten magnetron life.
 This method should only be used when a quick startup is required.
 Use this procedure to put the system in Standby mode before moving to the SYSTEM ON mode.
 On the single unit or master control unit, press the STANDBY button.
 WARMUP appears on the display for approximately 15 seconds, then STDBY appears.
 NOTE: Do not leave the system controller in the standby mode for longer than 30 minutes.
 Prolonged standby periods shorten magnetron life.
-Press the SYSTEM ON button to turn on the lamp.
+Press the SYSTEM ON button to turn on the lamps.
 LMPDLY appears for approximately 10 seconds while the lamphead stabilizes, then LAMPON appears.
 Quick Cycle Using Idle Mode NOTE: IDLE mode must be enabled.
 See IDLE in the System Controller Configuration table on page 3-25.
-1. Use the Standard or Quick startup procedures to achieve LAMPON state.
+Use the Standard or Rapid startup procedures to achieve LAMPON state.
 2. Initiate Standby command (locally or remotely).
-3. The unit immediately switches to Idle State (achieved in 1 second).
+3. The unit will immediately switch to Idle State (achieved in 1 seconds).
 4. To return to curing, initiate LAMPON command (locally or remotely).
 5. The lamp is ready to cure within approximately 5-7 seconds.
 NOTE: After 10 minutes in Idle mode, the unit automatically switches to Standby mode.